Motion-Informatics/Student-Backend-Task-PDT/README.md

 Take your time to understand the requirements for each route before you start coding.

 > **Note:**
-> After making any changes to the code, you should run the `build.sh` script again to rebuild the Docker image, and then redeploy the environment using `deploy-local.sh`.
+> After making any changes to the code, you should run the `build.ps1` script again to rebuild the Docker image, and then redeploy the environment using `deploy-local.ps1`.
 > The database and its data will remain unchanged during this process.

 ### Part 2: Create Unit Tests for the API Routes